Hip Pain Physiotherapy in Bristol

 Hip pain can significantly impact walking, running, lifting, and sport.
 Whether you are recovering from hip surgery, managing femoroacetabular impingement (FAI), dealing with gluteal tendon pain, or returning from a stress fracture, structured rehabilitation is essential for restoring both mobility and strength.

 At ADAPT.
-PERFORM., we provide evidence-based hip physiotherapy in Bristol, combining detailed assessment, progressive strengthening, and performance-focused rehabilitation to help you move confidently again.
+PERFORM., based in St Paul’s, Bristol BS2, I provide evidence-based hip physiotherapy, combining detailed assessment, progressive strengthening, and performance-focused rehabilitation to help you move confidently again.

 Post-operative total hip replacement (THR)